-Note • AssetStatusID is a mandatory field for asset records in FlexNet Manager Suite.
-If a record in ServiceNow has a Status value that does not exist in FlexNet Manager Suite:
+Note: AssetStatusID is a mandatory field for asset records in FlexNet Manager Suite.
+If a record in ServiceNow has a Status value that does not exist in FlexNet Manager Suite, the record is rejected.
+To work around this restriction, you can modify the business adapter to provide an explicit mapping between ServiceNow Status values and FlexNet Manager Suite AssetStatusID values.
+Note that if you are also 'round-tripping' this data (that is, copying it back from FlexNet Manager Suite to ServiceNow at some future point, to maintain synchronization), you need to provide a similar mapping in the relevant transform map as well.

-- The new status value is inserted into the AssetStatus table (you may also need to customize localized values of this status, if other languages are in use within your enterprise) - An AssetStatusID is automatically created for this new entry - The AssetStatusID is inserted into the asset record.

-If you are 'round-tripping' this data (that is, copying it back from FlexNet Manager Suite to ServiceNow at some future point, to maintain synchronization), the new value is returned when appropriate.